-Buckley et al. (in press) reported on a camera trapping experiment for 80 Eastern wild turkeys with unique tags released on a wildlife management area in a region where no wild turkeys were present.
-Twenty-six of the turkeys had a working GPS unit or VHF tag that enabled the turkeys to be located during the 30 day study capture period.
+Buckley et al. (in press) reported on a camera trapping experiment for 80 Eastern wild turkeys released on a wildlife management area in a region where no wild turkeys were present.
+All individuals in Buckley et al. (in press) were banded with an aluminum rivet bands on the left leg and up to 3 additional colored aluminum rivet bands in unique color combinations, totaling no more than 2 bands per leg.
+Additionally, Buckley et al. (in press) deployed 43 global positioning system (GPS/very high frequency (VHF); MiniTrack Backpack GPS units, Biotrack Ltd., Wareham, Dorset, UK or MicroGPS/VHF backpack, Sirtrack Wildlife Tracking Solutions, Havelock North, New Zealand) and 8 VHF (Advanced Telemetry Systems, Isanti, MN) backpack units on ~45% of released wild turkeys to monitor survival and movement ecology.
+At the time of camera survey data collection, 26 of the wild turkeys had a working GPS unit or VHF tag that enabled the wild turkeys to be located on the wildlife management area during the 30 day study capture period.
 The capture period was broken down into three 10 day periods, five 6 day periods and ten 3 day periods to construct capture histories for mark-recapture abundance estimates with various estimators including Huggins (1989,1991).
-Here we use the data from Buckley et al. (in press) to demonstrate that inclusion of the 26 known (GPS/VHF) turkeys into the estimation procedure can remove heterogeneity and provide an estimate that is closer to the true population size than other methods used.
+Here we use the data from Buckley et al. (in press) to demonstrate that inclusion of the 26 known (GPS/VHF) wild turkeys into the estimation procedure can remove heterogeneity and provide an estimate that is closer to the true population size than other methods used.

 Table 6 demonstrates the importance of the known individuals in reducing heterogeneity.
 Only 50% of the known animals were detected and this information is included in the estimation with the 000 observations.
 Likewise, 44.4% (24/54) of the unknown turkeys were never detected but we obviously can’t include those never detected (000).
-In the standard capture-recapture analysis in Buckley et al (in press), 50 of the 80 animals were never observed on the camera traps and the excess 000 observations due to heterogeneity could not be accounted correctly and the resultant estimates were all much lower than the 80 turkeys.
+In the standard mark-recapture analysis in Buckley et al (in press), 50 of the 80 animals were never observed on the camera traps and the excess 000 observations due to heterogeneity could not be accounted correctly and the resultant abundance estimates were all much lower than the known population size of 80 wild turkeys.